 Caitlin joined us in 2017 and has been an invaluable member of our team ever since.
 Caitlin previously completed her studies in Health Science at University and worked in a variety of roles including event work and working in a rehab ward at a private hospital.
 When she joined us she said “I have come to Home Instead with a goal of rediscovering what I learnt about at Uni, especially trying to assist in helping the elderly to live as independently in their own homes as possible, which is something I am passionate about.”

-Bec joined the team April 2016.
+Bec joined the team April 2016 and provides Administration and Care Co-ordination support.
 She previously worked for the Sax Institute, where she was involved with the 45 and Up Study – Surveys into Healthy Ageing.
 She has personal experience of CAREGiving through supporting family members living with Parkinson’s Disease.
 Through this experience of witnessing the challenges faced by the person with Dementia as well as their family she has a great empathy for our clients and out families and also a good understanding of the assistance they require.
 Bec spent many years involved in the airline industry in customer service with Group Sales reservations.
 She says that working for Home Instead feels more like a family unit where everyone is friendly and caring.

 Ron has more than 20 years experience in care from nursing in a palliative setting to working as a CAREGiver.
 Ron has been with us since 2008 and was one of the first caregivers we employed – he is also the longest serving (continuous) member of the team.
 He brings a broad range of experience and wisdom to our team and says that he finds it “fulfilling and satisfying to make a contribution to the well being of our clients”.